anonaddy/anonaddy/README.md

 Please make sure to add mailer@anonaddy.me, mailer@anonaddy.com and any other aliases you use to your address book and also to check your spam folder.
 Make sure to mark emails from AnonAddy as safe if they turn up in spam.

-If an alias has been previously deleted and you try to send email to it, the emails will be rejected with an error message - "554 5.7.1 Recipient address rejected: Access denied".
+If an alias has been previously deleted and you try to send email to it, the emails will be rejected with an error message - "554 5.7.1 Recipient address rejected: Address does not exist".

 Check that you have not deactivated the alias, custom domain or additional username.
 When any of these are deactivated, emails will be silently discarded, they will not be rejected or return any error message.